ForBioPhylogenomics/tutorials/inference_from_simulated_data/README.md

 		chmod +x c-genie

-* Then, have a look at the help text of c-genie with this command (this is only going to work if your `python3` is installed in `/usr/local/bin` - if `python3` is in another location, use `python3 c-genie -h`*):
+* Then, have a look at the help text of c-genie with this command (this is only going to work if your `python` is installed in `/usr/local/bin` - if `python` is in another location, use `python c-genie -h`*):

 		./c-genie -h